Mudasir24/AIML/Task-6/README.md

 # Analogizer Bot

-A fun web application that generates sarcastic roasts based on user input.
-The bot uses AI to create personalized, humorous roasts and pairs them with reaction GIFs and voice responses.
+A fun web application that generates funny analogies based on user input.
+The bot uses AI to create personalized, humorous comparisons and pairs them with reaction GIFs and voice responses.

 ## Features

-- **Text-based Roasts**: Enter text about yourself and get a personalized roast
+- **Text-based Roasts**: Enter text about yourself and get a personalized analogy
 - **Voice Input**: Record your voice and have it transcribed using the Whisper model
-- **Reaction GIFs**: Each roast comes with a matching reaction GIF
+- **Reaction GIFs**: Each analogy comes with a matching reaction GIF
-- **Voice Responses**: Roasts are read aloud using ElevenLabs text-to-speech
+- **Voice Responses**: Analogies are read aloud using ElevenLabs text-to-speech
 - **Dark/Light Mode**: Toggle between dark and light themes
 - **Model Selection**: Choose between different AI models for roasting